imvast/Reddit-Account-Creator/README.md

 - Fast speeds
 - Highly configurable
 - Works with capsolver and free proxies
-- Saves the logins and cookies [email:user:pass:cookie]
+- Saves the logins and cookies [user:email:pass:cookie]

 ---